gray divorce regrets

 What Are Gray Divorce Regrets?

 For women, midlife often looks more liberating.
 Children are either grown up or almost grown.
 She may have a high-ranking position or she could be passing the torch to free up her time for other things.
-Her body is changing and maturing, in ways that our sexist, aged society disapproves.
+Her body is changing and maturing, in ways that our sexist, aged society disapproves of.
 But she doesn’t care about others’ opinions – which for many women is the greatest liberation.
-What can you do when one spouse feels like it’s going to be a seed and the other is just about to blossom into a beautiful flower?
-Is it possible to see the future differently and end up in a marriage that is not working out?
-Is there a way to avoid gray divorce regrets?

 Plan Your Future Destination To Avoid Gray Divorce Regrets